I’m all about living on a low budget, but I haven’t figured out how to live completely for free yet. We all got to make a buck, now and then.

 The website and app are easy to use.

 I’ve tried a whole bunch of different freelancer job sites and Upwork is by far the easiest to use and offers the most opportunities for me as a freelance writer.

 Upwork is expensive.
 They take up to 20% of what you earn on their platform.
 That’s just daylight robbery in my opinion.
 They kind of have a monopoly on the market so it will probably change if a disruptive competitive website comes along.

 A lot of the jobs on Upwork are badly paid, so you have to get good at discerning which jobs are worth applying for and which are a waste of time.
-I only look at jobs that are classified by the hirer as ‘expert’ level.
-I also only apply for jobs that clearly state in the listing what the project fee is going to be up-front, so I know what I will be paid if I get the gig.
+I only look at jobs that are classified by the hirer as ‘expert’ or ‘intermediate’ level.
+Also, I only apply for jobs that clearly state in the listing what the project fee is going to be up-front, so I know what I will be paid if I get the gig.

-A lot of hirers on Upwork are looking to pay people bottom dollar, and presumably they aren’t too fussy about the standard of work they get.
+A lot of hirers on Upwork are looking to pay people bottom dollar and presumably, they aren’t too fussy about the standard of work they get.

 I want to work for the people who expect a good result and are willing to pay someone to be a bit creative.

 3. There are a whole bunch of freelancer job websites.